kokoko3k/koko-aio-slang/docs-ng.md

         This is actually an hack that will avoid to bloom them.
     Modulate: Reduce bloom strength over wide bright areas Lower bloom strength on wide bright areas.
+    Modulate: Push dark/mid bloom shades visibility (safe range: 0-1) By using a a soft Roll-off curve, thie causes the darker to mid bloom shades to be more visible and pronounced, while rolling off the intensity of the brightest areas.
+        Use with caution for values > 1.0, because mid bloom tones will becomes brighter than bright ones.
     Halation strength:
         Emulates a very wide halo from light scattering in CRT glass.
     Bypass/Solo: